Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 ### concatenator-server-glue.h

 For each interface in the XML IDL file the generator creates one class that represents it.
-The class is de facto an interface which shall be implemented by inheriting from it.
+The class is de facto an interface which shall be implemented by the class inheriting it.
 The class' constructor takes care of registering all methods, signals and properties.
 For each D-Bus method there is a pure virtual member function.
 These pure virtual functions must be implemented in the child class.
 For each signal, there is a public function member that emits this signal.

 ```cpp
 /*